duckdb/duckdb-web/docs/guides/sql_features/asof_join.md

 └─────────┴─────────────────────┴──────────┘
 ```

-With a normal LEFT JOIN, there is a problem for the 18:30 sale.
+With a normal `LEFT JOIN`, there is a problem for the 18:30 sale.
 Since there is not a sale_time of 18:30, a join against that time
 will be NULL.